Galicarnax/cpp-tutorial/README.md

 libraries is copied by the linker at compile-time and becomes part of your final executable.
 Binary code from shared libraries is not copied into your program, but is loaded when your program starts.
-With static libraries it is easier to distribute applications (user don't have to worry if they have the library), but executables have bigger sizes.
+With static libraries it is easier to distribute applications (users don't have to worry if they have the library), but executables have bigger sizes.
 With shared libraries the sizes are smaller, because there is only one copy of the library on a computer (many different executables may